Microlife: Etymology and Pronunciation

 I could also imagine that kōlēps might be used in place of related kōlea or kōlē, thigh or ham, which refer to both the body part and cut of meat.
 At least today hams are often tied or scored in a regular pattern, which if common then could have been a fair analogy for colepid armour.

 4. Chydorus was introduced without comment by Leach.
 I have found two suggested roots: Greek doros, wallet, in “Composition of Scientific Words” by Brown (1956) and hydōr, water, in the “Encyclopædic Dictionary” (1881) ed.
 Hunter.
-However these leave the odd prefix chy- unexplained.
+But these would both leave the odd prefix chy- unexplained.

 Leach and others named many crustaceans after figures in classical myth or history, not always with obvious reasons.
 Here the closest sounding is Cheidōros, Herodotus’s name for the river Gallikos drunk dry by the Persian army.
 This was even written Chydorus in a few older dictionaries so seems like a plausible source.

-5. Moina was not explained by Baird but he did say he named Bosmina for a daughter of Fingal, who is from the works of Ossian by James Macpherson, then supposed to be a Gaelic epic.
-These poems also have a Moina, the ill-fated wife of Fingal’s uncle, so I think it is reasonable to assume this genus was likewise named for her.
+5. Moina was not explained by Baird but he did say he named Bosmina for a daughter of Fingal.
+She comes from The Poems of Ossian, claimed as a Gaelic epic but actually by James Macpherson.
+These stories also have a Moina, the late wife of Fingal’s uncle, so I think it is reasonable to assume this genus was likewise named for her.

 Pronunciation